John Brady (bishop of Perth): Bishop of Perth

-After five years Brady was appointed vicar-general of Western Australia.
+After five years, Brady was appointed vicar-general of Western Australia.
 Accompanied by a Dutch priest and an Irish catechist, he arrived in Perth on 13 December 1843 and was gratefully welcomed by the small group of Catholics who had been without a priest.
 Brady dealt reasonably competently with the colonial authorities and Governor John Hutt granted land for a church and school.

 Brady became convinced that he was working in a field ripe for the harvest and hastened to Rome to petition for priests and missionaries.
 He was particularly interested in evangelizing the Aboriginals and recommended that missions be established at King George Sound and Port Victoria.
 When it was decided to make Western Australia a separate diocese, Ullathorne declined the see and Brady was appointed bishop and consecrated in the Collegiate Church of Propaganda in May 1845.
 He returned to Perth next January with twenty-seven missionaries: French priests and brothers, Irish nuns and catechists and Spanish Benedictines.

 The small Catholic community could not absorb this group of differing nationalities and ecclesiastical training.
 Only one of the seven priests spoke English fluently.
 The French priests could do little with the Aboriginals near Albany, were suspected by the English settlers and finally transferred to Mauritius.
 Dom Joseph Benedict Serra and Dom Rosendo Salvado after initial difficulties established the flourishing Aboriginal mission at New Norcia.

 Brady was living in conditions of extreme privation as death or disaster scattered many of his helpers.
-Harassed by pastoral responsibilities he petitioned Propaganda for aid.
+Harassed by pastoral responsibilities he petitioned the Propaganda for aid.
 Dom Serra, then in Europe raising funds for the debt-encumbered mission, was appointed coadjutor bishop of Perth and administrator of the temporalities of the see.
 This appointment did nothing to alleviate the mushrooming difficulties.
 Brady went to Rome in 1850 to lay his case before the congregation of Propaganda.
-He was admonished for administering church property unwisely; with Brady suspended of his functions in October 1851 by Pope Pius IX by a motu proprio and returned to Perth without permission and engaged in violent disputes with his coadjutor.
-The debacle was only terminated by legal action and the disciplinary visit of Archbishop Polding in 1852.
-Brady withdrew to his native diocese of Kilmore in Ireland, and died, not having resigned his see, on 2 December 1871 at Amélie-les-Bains.
+He was admonished for administering church property unwisely; with Brady suspended of his functions in October 1851 by Pope Pius IX by a motu proprio, he returned to Perth without permission and engaged in violent disputes with his coadjutor.
+The debacle was only terminated by legal action and the disciplinary visit of Archbishop John B. Polding in 1852.

+Brady withdrew to his native Diocese of Kilmore in Ireland and died without having resigned his see on 2 December 1871 at Amélie-les-Bains.

-In March 2011, the body of Bishop John Brady was exhumed from the Cemetery of Amelie-les-Bains by Fr Robert Cross (archaeologist), Jade O' Brien (archaeologist), Odhran O'Brien (historian), Dr Michael Shanahan (medical expert) and Fr Jean-Noel Maree (translator).
-In August 2011, Archbishop Barry James Hickey solemnly reinterred the human remains of Bishop Brady in the crypt of the Cathedral of the Immaculate Conception of the Blessed Virgin Mary, Perth in the diocese of which Bishop Brady was the founding father.
+In March 2011, the body of Brady was exhumed from the Cemetery of Amelie-les-Bains by Fr Robert Cross (archaeologist), Jade O' Brien (archaeologist), Odhran O'Brien (historian), Dr Michael Shanahan (medical expert) and Fr Jean-Noel Maree (translator).
+In August 2011, Archbishop Barry James Hickey solemnly reinterred the human remains of Brady in the crypt of the Cathedral of the Immaculate Conception of the Blessed Virgin Mary, Perth.